gloriamarinelli/FrameSnap-frontend/README.md

 - A **backend node**, that is a RESTful web service developed in python, through the Flask framework;
 - A **database node**, that is a MySQL DBMS.

 The backend node and the database node run on the [PythonAnywhere](https://www.pythonanywhere.com/) web hosting platform; this allows the user to run only the frontend node from its Android smartphone.
-See [Installation and Launch](#installation-and-launch) section for further details.

 ## The application

 **FrameSnap** is a mobile application in which you'll find the possibility to add your friends, trying a texture or a color on the wall using the image processing techniques.
-Once you have installed and opened the application (see [Installation and Launch](#installation-and-launch) and [Prerequisites](#prerequisites) sections for further details), you have to create an account in order to have access to all the provided features.
+Once you have installed and opened the application, you have to create an account in order to have access to all the provided features.
 Once you have created an account, you'll have to login into the application.

 Once the login is performed, you'll be presented the **homepage** of the application: this screen contains all the **texture** that are available in the system for try them.
 On the top part of the screen, there is a **notification** icon, through which the user will be able to see its notifications that will appear upon the receival of a friendship request.
 On the bottom part of the screen, there is a **navigation bar**, through which the user will be able to navigate throughout the application.